va loan network white logo

 No, the assistance is provided as a forgivable loan.
 If you live in the home as your primary residence for five years, the loan is fully forgiven.
 However, if you sell or move out before this period ends, you may need to repay a prorated amount based on how long you’ve occupied the home.

 Yes, the Houston Homebuyer Assistance Program is compatible with VA loans, as well as FHA, USDA, and conventional loans.
-This flexibility allows veterans and eligible buyers to combine HAP benefits with their preferred loan type, significantly reducing upfront costs and improving affordability.
+This flexibility allows Veterans and eligible buyers to combine HAP benefits with their preferred loan type, significantly reducing upfront costs and improving affordability.

 If you sell your home before fulfilling the five-year residency requirement, you may need to repay a prorated portion of the Houston Homebuyer Assistance Program funds.
 For example, selling after three years might require repaying 40% of the assistance.
 This ensures the program benefits those committed to long-term homeownership.